adinarmey/munging-open-data/manuscript/chapter02.md

     Out[7]: <matplotlib.axes._subplots.AxesSubplot at 0x10f62b00>

 ![Fig. 2.2: A quick visual comparison](/images/ch2_quickbars.png)

+Notice that the engine for these graphics is `matplotlib`, the same thing we used in the previous tutorial for our plots.
+Many of the popular packages used in data analytics, such as `pandas` and `matplotlib`, are pretty tightly integrated and rely on each other.
+For that reason, a distribution of Python like Anaconda, which has all of these popular packages pre-installed, can be very helpful in getting started with data analysis.

-What were the top names in 1880?
+Here's a question: What were the top names in 1880?
 We can sort the DataFrame by the "number" column and use the `tail()` method to display the last 5 rows.
 (This is just the opposite of what `head()` does.)

     In [8]: names1880.sort("number").tail()
     Out[8]: